bdew-hnh/hafen-client/README.md

 * Transfer by highest/lowest QL with mousewheel (optional)
 * Nightvision mode (with configurable brightness)
 * Hotkey to hide item from cursor (see below)
+* Account management (based on romovs)
+* Custom resource folder support - put a folder named "res" in client location to load custom resources
 * Quick hand equipment slots and hotkeys
+* Option to prevent accidental item drop - never drown your keys again
+* Option to mark studied curiosities - will draw a green X on curiosities you already study
+* Option to display item quality on icon with many different modes
 * Option to show player/animal movement vectors
 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages